COMSOC-Community/comsoc-website/docs/index.md

 # What is Computational Social Choice?
 {: #comsoc}

+Computational social choice (COMSOC) is concerned with the design and analysis of methods for collective decision making.
-Computational Social Choice (COMSOC) has evolved as a dynamic interdisciplinary field of study at the interface of social choice theory and computer science, fostering an exchange of ideas in both directions.
+It is a dynamic interdisciplinary field of study at the interface of computer science and economics, fostering an exchange of ideas in both directions.
-On one hand, it applies techniques from computer science, such as complexity analysis and algorithm design, to study social choice mechanisms like voting procedures or fair division algorithms.
+On one hand, it applies techniques from computer science, such as algorithm design and complexity analysis, to the study of social choice mechanisms, such voting rules or fair division protocols.
-On the other hand, it imports concepts from social choice theory into computing, applying them to problems in multi-agent systems or network design
+On the other hand, it imports concepts from social choice theory as traditionally studed in economics, such as the normative ananlysis of mechansims for decison making by means of the axiomatic method, into computing, where it applies those concepts to novel application scenarios, such as multiagent systems and network design.

 </section>